How to promote your paper

 What will BMJ do?

-- When you publish non-OA, we’ll give you a toll-free version of your article that you can download and share with up to 50 colleagues.
+- When you publish non-OA, we’ll give you a free to access version of your article that you can download and share with up to 50 colleagues for personal and research use (the terms and conditions governing use of the work are given in the Author Licence Agreement form).

 - Stand-out work will be selected for press release and editors will choose certain articles to be visible directly on the homepage of the journal.

 - Some authors will be asked for a podcast or video interview about their work; these multimedia channels are a gripping way to promote your paper and work well on social media and other digital platforms.